 - Fruit: grapes, bananas, citrus fruit, berries.

-- Grains and starch: Whole grain gluten-free bread that’s low in sugar quinoa, rice, GF oats.
+- Grains and starch: Whole grain gluten-free bread that’s low in sugar, quinoa, rice, and gluten-free oats.

 - Vegetables: Peppers, carrots, cucumber, leafy greens, sprouts, green beans, tomato, zucchini, herbs, potatoes